TaifBash/login-page/README.md

 # login-page
+used:
+ - Python
+ - Php
+ - HTML
+ - SQL

-Step1: Do connection with MySQL to create database "projectDB2" and two tables "employee" and "admin". employee teble has information of all employee work in compane admin table has user name and password of users has acsess use
+Step1: Do by Python connection with MySQL to create database "projectDB2" and two tables "employee" and "admin". employee teble has information of all employee work in compane admin table has user name and password of users has acsess use
 ![image](https://user-images.githubusercontent.com/107805330/180975242-e56ef46d-4744-4660-8395-9e6a8d7b3561.png)